The Center for U.S. Banderite Relations

 Today in Ukraine, the OUN-B shares its headquarters building with the Youth Nationalist Congress (MNK)—founded in early 2001 on the OUN-B’s initiative less than six months after the first CUSUR conference—and the so-called “Capitulation Resistance Movement” (CRM).
-The CRM, launched in October 2019, is aligned with the former Ukrainian president Petro Poroshenko’s “European Solidarity” party, but its creation was spearheaded by an NGO, “Free People,” first organized in 2013-2014 by the MNK as the 14th company of the Maidan Self Defense militia.
+The CRM, launched in October 2019, was spearheaded by an NGO, “Free People,” first organized in 2013-14 by the MNK as the 14th company of the Maidan Self Defense militia.
 In recent years, “Free People” representatives have spoken at numerous CUSUR events.
-The NGO is a member of the ICSU, formerly known as the Organizations of the Ukrainian Liberation Front.
+The NGO is an official member of the ICSU, formerly known as the Organizations of the Ukrainian Liberation Front.

 When the Center for US-Ukrainian Relations got its own website, it described the CUSUR as having “been designed to provide a set of venues or ‘informational platforms’ for senior-level representatives of the political, economic, security and diplomatic establishments of the United States and Ukraine to exchange views on a wide range of issues…” The website takes note of its special relationship with the “informational arm” of the UAFF, recently accused of being an OUN-B front group: